-There are two RCT classifiers.
+There are two RCT classifiers, both of which were built using 280,000 records manually classified by Cochrane Crowd.[1]
 Those users who have used the system for a number of years will be familiar with the 'original RCT' classifier.
 The 'Cochrane RCT' classifier was recently added.
 This is built from the same data, but is an ensemble of two classifiers, which gives it slightly better performance for some tasks.
-It has been calibrated on the McMaster 'Hedges' dataset (a dataset of 49,000 records that has been used to validate many search filters) to achieve a 99% recall.
+It has been calibrated on the McMaster

+'Hedges' dataset (a dataset of 49,000 records that has been used to validate many search filters) to achieve a 99% recall.
 When you use this classifier, two sets of records are returned, rather than the usual single set.
 One set is the records which are highly unlikely to be RCTs, and the other set is the set of records that may be RCTs.